-The Treasurer, Josh Frydenberg MP, has released the Royal Commission’s final report and with it, our government’s response.
+The Treasurer, The Hon Josh Frydenberg MP, has released the Royal Commission’s final report from the Inquiry into Misconduct in the Banking, Superannuation and Financial Services Industry and with it, the government’s response.
 The government has agreed to take action on all 76 recommendations made by Commissioner Hayne.

 In response to the Royal Commission, the government will implement reforms to the mortgage broking sector that will:

 • Put in place a best interests duty; and

 • Ban trailing commissions and volume based bonuses on new loans from July 1, 2020.